-Retirees who have 15 or more years of creditable VRS service are granted the option to participate in the VRS Health Insurance Credit program by paying 100% of their monthly health insurance premium less a \$1.50 per month per year of service for a maximum health insurance credit of \$45 from the VRS.
+Retirees who have 15 or more years of creditable VRS service are granted the option to participate in the VRS Health Insurance Credit program by paying 100% of their monthly health insurance premium less a \$1.50 per month per year of service however, such credit shall not exceed the health insurance premium for retiree.
+Disabled retirees are eligible to received a maximum monthly credit of \$45.
 Title 51.1 of the Code of Virginia (1950), as amended, assigns the authority to establish and amend the benefit provisions to the General Assembly of Virginia.
 The health insurance credit program is an agent, multiple-employer plan and is financed by payments from Williamsburg - James City County Public Schools for all active employees to the VRS.
-For fiscal year ended June 30, 2011, the contribution made by WJCC PS was \$391,577 for both professional and nonprofessional employees, of which \$15,071 was for nonprofessional employees.
+For fiscal year ended June 30, 2012, the contribution made by WJCC PS was \$394,151 for both professional and nonprofessional employees, of which \$15,668 was for nonprofessional employees.
 The surplus funds are not considered advance funded because WJCC PS, its employees, and retirees have no vested rights to access the excess funds.
 GAAP do not require governments to report a liability in the financial statements in connection with an employer's obligation to provide these benefits.